-This post is part of a series documenting our homebuilt teardrop trailer.
+This post is part of a series documenting our homebuilt trailer, this post is about the teardrop trailer child bed we installed.
 Please scroll to the bottom of this post for links to previous articles.

 We started planning this project when Max was just a baby, so we thought we had a bunch of time to have him sleeping inside the trailer with us… as it is, we took it on its first trip right around when he turned 6 1/2, so he was much taller than he was at one year old.
 (As children tend to do)